Vinit-1996/Text-Mining/README.md

 # Text-Mining
- Performing Sentimental Analysis on tweet
+ Performing Sentimental Analysis on Tweets and Amazon Reviews